-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a nominating and corporate governance committee.
-The members of our nominating and corporate governance will be Messrs.
+We have established a nominating and corporate governance committee.
+The members of our nominating and corporate governance are Messrs.
 Furer, Braham and Amboian.
-Mr. Braham will serve as chair of the nominating and corporate governance committee.
+Mr. Braham serves as chair of the nominating and corporate governance committee.

-The primary purposes of our nominating and corporate governance committee will be to assist the board in:
+The primary purposes of our nominating and corporate governance committee is to assist the board in: